Vietnam.vn - Nền tảng quảng bá Việt Nam

 As similar threats are looming over EU leaders, the bloc faces questions about its place in the global order and whether it should pick a side or forge its own path.

-More recently, the disagreements have been exacerbated by Chinese sanctions on European companies, the destabilizing threat of a digital yuan, the Covid-19 pandemic and Beijing’s stance on Russia’s military conflict in Ukraine.
+More recently, the disagreements have been exacerbated by Chinese sanctions against European companies, the destabilizing threat of a digital yuan, the Covid-19 pandemic and Beijing’s stance on Russia’s military conflict in Ukraine.

 Current US President Donald Trump has accused European NATO members of not contributing enough to the alliance – grievances that were even raised during the billionaire’s election campaign.
-As a result, Europeans will fear that the US commitment to their security will gradually weaken – a fear shared by US allies in Asia, such as Japan and South Korea.
+Europeans will therefore fear that America’s commitment to their security will gradually weaken – a fear also shared by US allies in Asia, such as Japan and South Korea.

 The European Commission (EC) has been quick to reject these accusations and is trying to make it clear that it will respond in kind if it is “economically attacked”.